diannedejesus/debt_tracker/readme.md

 ### Added
 - merge view: edit so it displays all payments even if no more bills are due
 - verify if it should add future bills if payments exceed currently dued.
 - change the way info is displayed in merge view.
-Have rolling balance, display dates
+Have rolling balance.
 - verify how secure a chosen password is.
 - have user section of header display a name and not the whole email.
 - have identifier for admin account instead of name
 - set limits for dates that are entered
+- place id on debt list view
+- Either switch or include name for registering payment info or implement alternate method for doing
+- update the debt list page with the new calculation for when a debt is late.
+- excused payment access
+- have edit payment check for duplicate values
+- include payment info for merge view.

 <!-- NOTES
 Account Creation & Login